adamshand/macos-wifi-toggle/README.md

 When my MacBook is connected to an ethernet connection, I'd like my WiFi to automatically turn off.
 When I disconnect the ethernet, I'd like my WiFi to automatically turn back on.
 Sounds simple and obvious, but I couldn't find a tool to do this.
 I did find [this gist](https://gist.github.com/albertbori/1798d88a93175b9da00b#gistcomment-5913999) by Albert Bori.
 In 2024 took Albert's basic idea and wrote `wifi-toggle.sh` from scratch to be as simple  to use as possible.

 There have been a couple requests to create a dedicated repo, which I've resisted because it seemed silly for such a simple script.
-But there's been enough steady interest that maybe it's actually sensible.
+But having a better place to collect issues and pull requests is possibly sensible, so we'll give this a try.

 ## Installation

-Run the script from your normal user account.
-It will not work as expected if you run it as `root`.
+Follow the below instructions with your normal user account (‼️ it will not if you run it as `root` ‼️).

-1. Download `wifi-toggle.sh` and move it to somewhere in your path (eg. `/usr/local/bin`).
+1. Download `wifi-toggle.sh` and move it to somewhere in your path (eg. `/usr/local/bin`)

 1. Give the script execute permissions: `chmod 755 wifi-toggle.sh`